JaneliaSciComp/hortacloud-website/content/docs/user_manual/appstream_basics.md

 {{% alert title="Data safety during development" color="warn" %}}
 HortaCloud is still under development!

-- there is some risk of database loss during upgrades
-    + any neurons should be exported to SWC for safety
-- some settings/preference data will be lost when sessions end
+- some settings and preference data will be lost when sessions end
+    + this includes things like preferred font size and window and panel positions
     + this will be moved into the database in a future release

 {{% /alert %}}

+### Reconnecting

+If your browser window is accidentally closed, your session is not lost.
+Simply repeat the login steps, and you will be reconnected to the session, even if from a different browser and/or computer.